conseapp/conse-ui/README.md

 * add last move card panel ------ **NOT IN MVP**

-* player MUST not be able to reserve event after event expiration time
+* 4 - player MUST not be able to reserve event after event expiration time

+* 0 - player shouldn't see the voting icons before finishing the game

-* player MUST not be able to vote twice
+* 1 - player MUST not be able to vote twice

-* god can't see his/her event
+* 2 - god can't see his/her event????

+* 3 - only god can see his/her own deck, other gods can't see

-* OTP login
+* 5 - OTP login

 * some UI edits ------ **NEED TALKS**